DICOM vs PACS: Benefits and Differences in Medical Imaging

 Key Characteristics of DICOM

-- Standardize how imaging data is captured and transmitted
+- Standardizes how imaging data is formatted and exchanged

 Key Characteristics of PACS

-- Focuses on organizing and managing large volumes of imaging data.
+- Organizes and manages large volumes of imaging studies

 Role In Imaging Workflow